 I believe that the same God who made heaven and earth created us in his/her reflection; if we want to see God's face, we only need to look at the face of the person sitting across from us.
-We can see God's face when we look at the face of the man standing outside of the grocery store asking for our spare change, or in the face of a flustered mother who is trying to comfort an inconsolable newborn while trying to avoid the harsh and judgmental glares of others around her...
-We can see God's face when we look in the mirror.
+We can see God's face when we look at the face of the man standing outside of the grocery store asking for our spare change, or in the face of a flustered mother of a newborn who is trying to avoid the harsh glares of others when her baby is inconsolable.
+We can see God's when we look in the mirror.
 When I look into the mirror, I see a pair of eyes staring back at me, and those are the eyes which Cecil Frances Alexander said were made by God to see.
 I look into the mirror and I see a mouth, the same mouth that Cecil Frances Alexander said was given to me by God so that I might tell how great is God Almighty, who has made all things well.
 I believe that God made all things bright and beautiful, all creatures great and small...